nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2015-12-04-testing-spring-mvc-controllers.md

 comments: true
 ---

-Since Spring 3.2 (January, 2013), it is possible to test Spring MVC controllers without an external framework.
+Since Spring 3.2 (January 2013), it has been possible to test Spring MVC controllers without an external framework.
-The goal of this article is to show how to test Spring MVC controllers using only Spring testing capabilities.
+This article aims to show how to test Spring MVC controllers using only Spring testing capabilities.

 <!--more-->

-To do so, a very simple Spring Boot project will be used as a support.
+To do so, a simple Spring Boot project will be used as support.
 You can find it on [GitHub](https://github.com/nphumbert/demo-test-spring-mvc).
-The controller to test will first be introduced.
-Then, explanations will be given on how to test it.
+First, we will present the controller to test.
+Then, we will provide explanations on how to test it.

 ## Controller

-The controller that will be tested is showed below.
-It permits to do a search in a fruit list.
+The controller to test is shown below.
+It enables to perform a search in a fruit list.

 ```java
 @Controller